-Your commencement date is not the date on which you complete the form, it is the date that you commenced providing legal services in that year.
+Your commencement date is not the date on which you complete the form, it is the date that you commenced or will commence providing legal services in that year.

-It should be noted that the principals of a firm are required to have a practising certificate in place for the entire period that the firm is open.
+It should be noted that the principals of a firm are required to have a practising certificate in place for the entire period that they are a principal or hold themselves out to be a principal of a firm.